devnull-cz/c-prog-lang/modules/for-loop.md

 $
 ```

-- both `break` and `continue` statements relate to the smallest enclosing loop
+- both `break` and `continue` statements relate to the innermost loop
-  they are executed in
+  they are executed in.

 #source for.c